How will Equity Release affect my Family?

 If there is no family, we would recommend a close personal friend or trusted neighbour be involved, particularly if the person is on their own.

 Is equity release right for you?
 Before you say ‘yes’, it’s a good idea to review all the options on the table to help you raise the funds you need.
 You may have other savings or investments you could draw on.
 You may have rental income from a second property.
 You may wish to continue working, perhaps on a part-time basis.
 You may be able to rent out a spare room.
 It’s important to look at all the possibilities, including equity release, to help you establish the best course of action for your personal circumstances.

 One of the most obvious alternatives to equity release is to sell your current home and downsize to a smaller, easily maintainable and cheaper property, making the net proceeds available for you to spend.
 Do make sure you carefully consider the personal and social impact of moving away from your family and friends, if downsizing means leaving the area.
 Here are 4 key questions you should be asking.
 There is also the cost of moving to consider – estate agent fees, removal costs, stamp duty – which can eat into your net proceeds.

-When people first come to an advisor what is the process and how long does it take?
+What is the Equity Release process and how long does it take?

-Clearly this will be advisor specific but essentially you have to ‘know your client’.
-For me this involves an initial appointment to introduce myself, my independent status, who The Right Equity Release are and outline our service and how we are remunerated (we do not charge any upfront fees so meetings are free and without obligation).
+As financial advisers specialising in equity release, we start with getting to know you as a client.
+This involves an initial appointment to introduce John Whyte as an independent adviser, who The Right Equity Release are and outline our service and how we are remunerated (we do not charge any upfront fees so meetings are free and without obligation).

 Get in touch

-Get a free, no obligation initial discussion to start exploring your options and the support we can give you when choosing the right scheme for you and your family.
-Working across the South East of England, John Whyte, equity release advisor travels across Brighton, Sussex, London and further afield to discuss face to face with clients, helping you to fully understand your options.
+For a free, no obligation, initial discussion to start exploring your options and the support we can give you when choosing the right scheme for you and your family, please get in touch.
+John Whyte works across South East England, travelling across Brighton, Sussex, London and further afield, always happy to meet clients and explain all the options available in person.